thor1407/DSEBApp/README.md

 # DSEBApp
-An app that helps users efficiently manage their personal schedules.
-It allows tracking of important events and tasks while offering smart reminders, priority organization, and customizable scheduling options.
-With an intuitive and user-friendly interface, it ensures users can quickly grasp their daily plans and stay on top of important tasks.
+An app specifically designed for DSEB students to efficiently manage their personal schedules.
+It helps users keep track of important events and assignments, offers smart reminders, priority-based task organization, and customizable scheduling features.
+With an intuitive, student-friendly interface, the app ensures DSEB students can easily stay on top of their daily plans, academic deadlines, and personal goals.